SolarDub/TPF2SAPLC/README.md

+:construction_worker: WORK IN PROGRESS :construction_worker:

-# TPF2SAPLC
+# TPF2SAPLC #
-Develop stellar photometric time-series (i.e. 'lightcurves') from previously constructed STEREO HI-1A Target Pixel Images using Simple Aperture Photometry (SAP) methods.
+These application will develop stellar photometric time-series (i.e. 'lightcurves') from previously constructed STEREO HI-1A Target Pixel File (TPF) images using Simple Aperture Photometry (SAP) methods.

-For Mac-OS only.

-To execute:
-- Open Terminal.
-- Change directory to the 'base directory' where 'runCreateSAPLC.sh' resides.
-- Type "./runCreateSAPLC", with optional switches
-  - These options may be reviewed by entering "./runCreateSAPLC.sh --help"
+## Requirements

+Currently, this application has been written only for Mac-OS.

+This application will work with Python 3.7 or later.

+This application is currently a demonstration version.
+It is hard-coded to read sample TPFs from a directory located in this current working directory.

+## Help scripts

+To access the help file, which lists the usable switches, at the terminal prompt, type

+    $ ./runCreateSAPLC.sh --help

-  - or simply "./runCreateSAPLC.sh"
+or simply

+    $ ./runCreateSAPLC.sh

 ----